Learning to Upscale 3D Segmentations in Neuroimaging: Overview

 \section{Overview}

 In the supplementary material, we begin with the details of the datasets~\Cref{sec:datasets}, followed by the implementation details in~\Cref{sec:impl_details}.
 Then, we provide the computational resources in~\Cref{sec:com_res}, followed by a few other qualitative samples in~\Cref{sec:qualitative}.
-The limitations are provided in~\Cref{sec:limitations}, followed by an analysis on the broader impact in~\Cref{sec:broader_impact}.
+The limitations are provided in~\Cref{sec:limitations}, followed by an analysis on the broader impact in~\Cref{sec:broader_impact} and a statement on the use of LLMs in~\Cref{sec:LLM}.